The Complete 2020 Small Business Guide To Holiday Shipping: Deadlines, Prices, & How To Save

 How Much Does UPS Holiday Shipping Cost?

 UPS also has a handy calculator to determine shipping costs.
 Prices for shipping are different for daily rates or retail rates.
 Daily rates are for businesses with a scheduled UPS pick-up.
 Retail rates are the shipping rates you will pay if you go into a local UPS retail location.
-The fees for scheduling a pick-up start at $13.45.
+The fees for scheduling a pick-up start at $5.80, if scheduled in advance.

 Here’s a breakdown of UPS’s shipping by service.
-Prices listed below are up-to-date as of October 30, 2019.
+Prices listed below are up to date as of October 5, 2020.

 |Shipping Service||Price||Delivery Time||Price Details|